maniczirconium/maniczirconium/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [Web development courses in Tagalog][course]
+- 🔭 I’m currently working on [Web development courses in Filipino][course]
 - 🌱 I’m currently learning everything (because that't what we gotta do)
 - 👯 I’m looking to collaborate on wth other Filipino content creators
 - 💬 Ask me about everything, I'll try to answer it.